 ...Highlights: shark action, turtles, schooling fish & big pelagics...

-In many ways Eleuthera is the dream ticket for beach lovers that want to escape the drudgery of modern living to visit a simple, picture-perfect beach paradise.
+In many ways Eleuthera is the dream ticket for beach loving divers that want to escape the drudgery of modern living to visit a simple, picture-perfect beach paradise.
 The rolling pink sand beaches are famous the world over, and the seas paint a fragile rhapsody in hues of blue.
 The sea, the sun and the sand seem as one in an unspoiled eco-system as nature intended.
-But Eleuthera is also gaining popularity with scuba divers that yearn for something different.
+But Eleuthera is also gaining popularity with liveaboard divers that yearn for something different.

 This 110 mile / 180 km long group of islands in the east of the Bahamas is mostly a very narrow strip of sandbars and cays fringed by a rugged bank of ancient coral reefs.
 Its western shores form part of the Great Bahama Banks, while its eastern shores face the Atlantic ocean.
-The land is home to a few native and endangered amphibian and reptile species, but its waters thrive with marine life including many rays, turtles and sharks species cruising around.
+The land is home to a few native and endangered amphibian and reptile species, but its waters thrive with marine life including many rays, turtles and sharks species cruising around, making it attractive to adventurous scuba divers.
 Its sparsely populated main islands of Harbour, Windermere, Spanish Wells and Eleuthera itself are home to quaint seaside towns and settlements of just a few thousand people, seemingly lost in time.